HebiRobotics/hebi_ros2_examples/README.md

 </robot>
 ```

-This file is named similarly to the original URDF file, i.e., `<robot_name>.urdf.xacro`, but saved in the `urdf/kits/ros2_control` folder.
+According to conventions, this file should be named as `<your_robot_name>.urdf.xacro` and placed in `urdf/kits/ros2_control` folder of the `hebi_decription` package.

 ### ROS2 Control Parameter File

-More details about the ROS2 Control Parameter file can be found in the [ROS2 Control documentation](https://ros-controls.github.io/control.ros.org/getting_started.html).
+This file configures ROS 2 control parameters.
+Refer to the [ROS2 Control documentation](https://control.ros.org/rolling/doc/ros2_controllers/doc/controllers_index.html#controllers-for-manipulators-and-other-robots) for details.

-The parameter file for A-2085-05 looks like this:
+Here's an example parameter file for the A-2580-06 arm:
 ```
 controller_manager:
   ros__parameters: